Catherine of Hungary, Queen of Serbia: Queenship

 Near the end of his life, Catherine's husband separated from his Hungarian friends, gained from their marriage and strengthened his connections in Serbia.
 He later became a monk and changed his name to Teoktist.
 He died in 1316 and was buried in the Đurđevi Stupovi monastery near Novi Pazar.

-Catherine herself died sometime after 1314, others are not sure when she died.
+Catherine herself died sometime after 1316, others are not sure when she died.

 Issue

-Catherine and Stephen Dragutin had three children:
+Catherine and Stefan Dragutin had three children:

-Stefan Vladislav II, king of Srem (1316–1325).

-Elisabeth, married in 1284 to Stephen I, Ban of Bosnia, becoming mother of Stephen II, Ban of Bosnia.